-o: Interpret the key events, and the impact of these events, in the life of Muhammad (pbuh) Life of Muhammad (pbuh) especially the revelation of the Qur'ān Write an essay on Muhammad (pbuh) as a source of authority for Muslims Produce an emotion line of Muhammad's life (pbuh) Write about Muhammad's (pbuh) reaction to the first revelation by the angel - what might he have said when he came down the mountain for the first time?
-Analyse and evaluate the qualities shown by Muhammad (pbuh) and his key role in Islām.
-Explain that Muhammad (pbuh) is the seal of the Prophets and never worshipped.
-He is an exemplar of faith Key teachings and effect of Muhammad's life (pbuh), exploring some stories and Hadīth of The Prophet (pbuh) Analysing the role of leaders in comparing how The Prophet's role in Islām is similar to/different from the role of Guru Nanak or the Buddha Investigate the lives and influences of some key Muslims today.
-Express well reasoned responses to questions such as: What/Who influences my life?
-Why?
-What can I learn from these Muslim exemplars Develop an understanding of the role of the Imām in everyday life.
-What is the role of the Imām in the community and in worship?
-Famous Muslims: How has being a Muslim affected their lives?
-Hassan Fathy Malcolm X Muhammad Ali Yusuf Islām (Cat Stevens) Imran Khan Prince Naseem Hamed Amir Khan Zinadine Zidane Dina Tokio Sadiq Khan Malala Yousafzai Zayn Malik Videos: Life of Muslims.
+ammad (pbuh) ne revelation of the ngs and effect of d's life (pbuh), ome stories and Write an essay on Muhammad (pbuh) as a source of authority for Muslims Produce an emotion line of Muhammad's life (pbuh) Write about Muhammad's (pbuh) reaction to the first revelation by the angel - what might he have said when he came down the mountain for the first time?
+Analysing the role of leaders in comparing how The Prophet's d's life (pbuh), he Prophet (pbuh) role in Islām is similar to/different from the role of Guru Nanak or the Buddha Islims: How has being ffected their lives?
+Fathy AX mad Ali Ilām (Cat Stevens) han Iaseem Hamed an Zidane kio han Yousafzai alik Videos: Life of Muslims.
 Internet/ICT/Library Own qualities.
 What would they like to be remembered for and why?
-Produce a job advert for an Imām
+Produce a job advert for an Imām Cross curric ular links Islims: How has being ffected their lives?
+Fathy A X nad Ali Jām (Cat Stevens) han Jaseem Hamed an Zidane kio han Yousafzai alik